scobru/shogun-relay/README.md

 ```
 - GunDB will use satellite-s3 as storage backend
 - Data is stored in S3-compatible format
+- Bucket defaults to 'satellite-1' if not specified
 - Console will show: `S3 configuration found in config, adding to Gun options 🪣`

 **❌ S3 Disabled**: When S3 credentials are empty or missing: